escherpad/luna/README.md

 ## About this library and What's different about Luna (from redux)?

-- Luna is written using the reactive-extension, so that both the action and the states are streams.
+- Luna is written using the reactive-extension, so that both the state of the store and the actions are streams.
-- Luna `dispatcher` support `actionCreator` and asynchronous actions out of the box
+- Luna `dispatch` method supports `actionCreator` and asynchronous actions out of the box.
-    - Luna's Thunks take no input arguments.
+    - Luna's `Thunks` take no input arguments.
 The Store object is accessed as `this` keyword in the thunk.
 I'm experimenting with this as a cleaner syntax.
-- Luna is written for an Angular2 project, and provide dependency injection (DI) via 'provideStore' function.
+- Luna is written for an Angular2 project, and provide dependency injection (DI) via a 'provideStore' function, and a StoreService class that you can extend in your angular2 applications.

+## For Angular2 Oevelopers Out There~

+Angular2 just got out, and a lot of us are still figuring out the best practices.
+Getting the redux, Typescript and angular2 dependency injection to work well together has been a challenge for me.

+To make getting started easy for you, I included a simple class called `StoreService` in Luna.
+In escherpad the application I'm working on, I setup a service (Class) for each child of the root store, and extends this `StoreService` class.
+I include the reducer, action types, as well as the action creators inside this service class, and use the angular2 dependency injection to connect everything together.

+This way, you don't have to work with multiple files for each child store and have a giant root file with a lot of references.
+Each child store only need to know what it depends on itself.

+I currently do not use the `provideStore` provider for the reason given above.

-## Overview
+## Architecture Overview

 Luna store is a subclass of the BehaviorSubject from rx.
 It emits a stream of state objects that you can subscribe to.